nickramos12/cyber-journey/alexandria/networking-fundamentals.md

 # Networking Fundamentals

 This write up is my personal understanding of the network, and how it functions at it's core.
-I will use this as a reference point in my future carreer to avoid innaccurate data.
+I will use this as a reference point in my future career to avoid inaccurate data.
 As with all write-ups, I will constantly update as I develop deeper understandings of the topic.

 For Quick Navigation: